GLGPrograms/ceda-cpm/README.md

 - [cpm_bdos.bin](./cpm_bdos.bin), 3584 bytes long, loaded from `$e400`;
 - [cpm_ccp.bin](./cpm_ccp.bin), 2048 bytes long, loaded from `$dc00`.

+### How to

+At the moment, only the loader and the BIOS are disassemblied.
+To build them, just run

+    make assemble

+To check the asm file consistency, run

+    make test

 ## Other contributions

 - [RetroNewbie/Sanco_8000](https://github.com/RetroNewbie/Sanco_8000/tree/main/CP-M), some disassemblies of the software inside in this floppy.